Ann L. McGill

 Besides teaching and advising several PhD candidates, McGill is a member of the American Marketing Association, the Association of Consumer Research, the Society of Experimental Social Psychologists, and the Society for Judgment and Decision Making.
 She is a former associate editor and editor for the Journal of Consumer Research.

-McGill won the 2005 McKinsey Award for Excellence in Teaching at the University of Chicago.
+McGill won the 2005 and 2019 McKinsey Award for Excellence in Teaching at the University of Chicago.
 The award exemplifies her teaching philosophy as she wants her students to walk away with a sense of when to apply these concepts to their endeavors and the ability to keep learning.

 She received a BBA with high distinction from the University of Michigan in 1979, an MBA from the Chicago Booth in 1985, and a PhD, also from Chicago Booth, in 1986.
 She joined the Chicago faculty in 1997.